 OSU requires that every student take one college level math class (105 or higher) to graduate.
-Your student will take the math placement exam while attending a START (orientation program).
-This test will give the advisors a good idea of where an individual should begin his or her studies of mathematics at OSU.
-The chart on page 16 of the 2013-2014 UESP Handbook graphically depicts the different pathways that students can take and is followed by a description of the courses and their corresponding majors.
+Your student will take the math placement exam before attending a START (orientation program).
+This test will give the advisors a good idea of where an individual should begin their studies of mathematics at OSU.
+For more information on the Math Placement Test go here.

 During regular business hours: